A guide To music publishing

 Copyright owners in this avenue get paid mainly from instrumental work.

-Pianists and orchestral artists need this music copyright more than ever.
+Pianists, orchestral, and recording artists need this music copyright more than ever.

 The person who owns the copyright also has to pay these fees based on how many copies of the printed piece were made.